wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 ## Getting the Web Component into Angular

-In the previous posts in this series, there were 2 possible options to include the Web Component:
+In the previous posts in this series, there were two possible ways to include the Web Component:

 * npm install the package
 * link to a CDN hosting the package